Girjoaba/Eunomia/README.md

 ### Testing

-Because the correctness of the program is extremly important, there is a lot of emphasis on unit testing.
+Because the correctness of the program is very important, there is a lot of emphasis on unit testing.

 ---